eberban/eberban/books/tour/src/logic/chaining.md

 ## Predicate argument chaining

-If the chaining argument is a __predicate argument__, then the right predicate is used to satisfy the argument.
+If the chaining argument is a __predicate argument__, then the right predicate is stated to be equivalent to the predicate represented by the argument.
 If the __predicate argument__ and right predicate don't match in arity then the __arity mismatch resolution__ is performed.
+The right predicate is not stated as is, and will be _instanciated_ by the left predicate (according to its definition).
+The left predicate will be able to _instanciated_ multiple times and with any (correctly typed) arguments, including the _context argument_.

 > __tce mian__
 >